 The cost of keeping unneeded wells.
-Sometimes the decision on what to do with an un-needed well is based on the reality that maintaining and keeping the well isn't cost effective.
+Sometimes the decision on what to do with an unneeded well is based on the reality that maintaining and keeping the well isn't cost effective.
 Renovating the well or placing the well in standby condition will cost more money than the property owner can justify spending because they may never use the well again.
 Under these circumstances the well must be properly plugged within 90 days of first noting the well's condition.
 Keeping old wells when they are not needed may also affect the water quality in nearby wells, increasing the cost for water treatment and limiting the use of the water.